 Nerves are said to be compressed or "pinched" when nearby structures press against them, interfering with their ability to relay normal neural signals while triggering abnormal sensations.
 The nerve roots of the spinal column are particularly vulnerable due to their close proximity to the vertebrae and intervertebral discs.
 In fact, bulging or herniated discs due to a spinal misalignment or injury are a major cause of nerve impingement.

 An untreated spinal misalignment can also lead to a lifetime of poor posture, which can allow spinal structures to pinch nerves and nerve roots.
-(Even obesity, which places extra eight on the spinal column, can play a role in spinal nerve impingement).
 In other cases, soft tissue inflammation can pinch nerves, as is the case with carpal tunnel syndrome and other types of repetitive strain disorders.

 - Sharp, severe or "electric" pain sensations

 - A "funny bone" or "asleep" feeling in a hand or foot

 - Poor muscle control and (in later stages) loss of muscle strength

 Where you experience your symptoms depends on which nerve roots or branches are involved.
 If a cervical nerve root is pinched, for instance, you may experience pain in your shoulder, arm, hand or neck, a condition known as cervical radiculopathy.
 Sciatica is another classic example that occurs when the sciatic nerve (the largest nerve in the body, stemming from the lumbar/sacral nerve roots) is pinched, producing leg and foot symptoms.